kevinpt/evfs/doc/rst/api/filesystems.rst

 ===========

 EVFS supports multiple filesystem interface backends.
 In addition to system level file access via C stdio and POSIX calls, the library can access
 FatFs and littlefs filesystems either directly from their storage media or mounted as images within another EVFS filesystem.
 There are also two filesystems that can mount an archive in tar format stored on an existing VFS or as statically linked data.
+The Linux Romfs image format can be used as a more compact read-only filesystem.
 Each filesystem has a registration function that wraps :c:func:`evfs_register`, adding the necessary arguments for configuration and constructing dynamic structures.

 Stdio